Convection

 Simulation of thermal convection in the Earth's mantle.
 Hot areas are shown in red, cold areas are shown in blue.
 A hot, less-dense material at the bottom moves upwards, and likewise, cold material from the top moves downwards.

+Convection is the transfer of heat through the physical movement of fluids (liquids or gases), where warmer, less-dense material rises and cooler, denser material sinks.

-Convection is single or multiphase fluid flow that occurs spontaneously through the combined effects of material property heterogeneity and body forces on a fluid, most commonly density and gravity (see buoyancy).
-When the cause of the convection is unspecified, convection due to the effects of thermal expansion and buoyancy can be assumed.
-Convection may also take place in soft solids or mixtures where particles can flow.
+It is a single-phase or multiphase fluid flow that occurs spontaneously through the combined effects of material property heterogeneity and body forces on a fluid.
+When the cause of the convection is unspecified, convection due to the effects of thermal expansion (change in density) and gravity/buoyancy can be assumed (see convection in heat transfer).

 Thermal image of a newly lit Ghillie kettle.
 The plume of hot air resulting from the convection current is visible.

 Convective flow may be transient (such as when a multiphase mixture of oil and water separates) or steady state (see convection cell).
 The convection may be due to gravitational, electromagnetic or fictitious body forces.
 Heat transfer by natural convection plays a role in the structure of Earth's atmosphere, its oceans, and its mantle.
 Discrete convective cells in the atmosphere can be identified by clouds, with stronger convection resulting in thunderstorms.
 Natural convection also plays a role in stellar physics.
 Convection is often categorised or described by the main effect causing the convective flow; for example, thermal convection.

+Convection may also take place in soft solids or mixtures where particles can flow.
 Convection cannot take place in most solids because neither bulk current flows nor significant diffusion of matter can take place.

 Granular convection is a similar phenomenon in granular material instead of fluids.

 Advection is the transport of any substance or quantity (such as heat) through fluid motion.

 Convection is a process involving bulk movement of a fluid that usually leads to a net transfer of heat through advection.
 Convective heat transfer is the intentional use of convection as a method for heat transfer.